mnot/I-D/for-the-users/draft.md

 In these situations, when one of those parties is an "end user" of the Internet -- for example, a person using a Web browser, mail client, or another agent that connects to the Internet -- this document argues that the IETF should protect their interests over those of parties such as network operators, governments, or equipment vendors.

-{{who}} explains what is meant by "end users"; {{why}} outlines why they should be prioritised in IETF work, and {{how}} outlines how that can be done.
+{{who}} explains what is meant by "end users"; {{why}} outlines why they should be prioritised in IETF work, and {{how}} describes how that can be done.

 # What Are "End Users"? {#who}

 In this document, "end users," means non-technical users whose activities IETF protocols are designed to support, sometimes indirectly.
 Thus, the end user of a protocol to manage routers is not a router administrator; it is the people using the network that the router operates within.

-End users are not necessarily a homogenous group; they might have different views of how the Internet should work (from their viewpoint), and might occupy a number of roles, such as seller, buyer, publisher, reader, service provider and consumer.
+End users are not necessarily a homogenous group; they might have different views of how the Internet should work (from their viewpoint) and might occupy several roles, such as a seller, buyer, publisher, reader, service provider and consumer.

 Likewise, an individual end user might have many interests (e.g., privacy, security, flexibility, reachability) that are sometimes in tension.